Logo

 • AFUL maintains a list of the economic models linked with libre software.
 Its members continuously debate to analyze, evaluate and give advice in the economical field.

-• For the recent years, computer and electronic devices have been sold with preinstalled software.
-This prevents customers to choose the software they want and to pay only for what they need.
-Since 1999, AFUL is one of the most advanced actor worldwide in the strive against tied sales and for providing information to the customers in the computer field.
-AFUL has funded actions in court and has setup a petition racketiciel.info against unwanted software with the aim for every user/consumer to buy PCs and hardware in general without the obligation to pay for Microsoft Windows or any unwanted software.
+• AFUL acts against forced sales or inertia selling (do not say bundled sales).
+For fifteen years or so, computers and electronic devices have been sold with preinstalled software.
+This prevents customers from choosing the software they want and from paying only for what they need.
+Since 1999, AFUL is one of the most advanced actors worldwide in the strive against inertia selling and for providing information to the customers in the computer field.
+AFUL has set up a petition racketiciel.info and has funded actions in court against unwanted software.
+The aim is that every user/consumer can buy PCs and hardware in general without the obligation to pay for Microsoft Windows or any unwanted software.
+An international petition is scheduled for the end of 2013.

 • AFUL helps funding actions and events such as the Libre Software Meeting.